cyrie/Stormshade/README.md

 3. Make sure to change the format to PNG as many things do not support the BMP format.
 4. Depending on your rig you might lose around 5-15 fps , my rig is very dated now but it still works pretty well on FFXIV I run a GTX 960 , i5 4430 w/ 16 GB Ram and XIV inside an SSD so if yours is way better you might not even feel any fps loss.
 I myself lose around 10 depending on the place and how crowded it is.
+5. I recently just replaced the old MXAO with the newer one but as I have no access to XIV right now, I cant really tweak the settings and see the stuff for myself, so if anything is wrong please edit MXAO.fx and play around with the pre-processor settings and change it accordingly.